 - the school curriculum and subject areas in which they work

 - child learning and development

 - first aid procedures.

-- usually work part time, between a few and 30 hours a week.
-Their work hours fall within school hours, from about 8.30am until 3.30pm, but they occasionally attend meetings outside these hours
+- usually work part time, up to 30 hours a week.
+Their work hours fall within school hours, from about 8.30am to 3.30pm, but they occasionally attend meetings outside these hours

 - work in school classrooms, libraries, computer suites and playgrounds

 - usually work with students who have learning or behavioural difficulties or special physical needs, so the work can be challenging and demanding at times